 Throughout the day, carbs provide energy for the central nervous system and working muscles in the body.
-You should consume carbohydrates in the form of fiber-rich foods like fruits, vegetables, whole grains, and nuts.
+You should consume carbohydrates in the form of fiber-rich foods like fruits, vegetables, and whole grains.
 Some dairy products can be a healthful, nutrient-dense source of carbs.
 It is recommended that you keep your added sugar intake under 25% when consuming carbs.

 Why You Should Reduce Carbs